1987 Nickel Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2. Struck on Clad Quarter Stock Error

-The 1987 nickel production’s massive scale accelerated die wear, producing numerous crack and cud varieties throughout the year.
-Minor die cracks add minimal value, typically $1-5 over face value, while major retained cuds—particularly those affecting central design elements like Jefferson’s portrait or Monticello—command substantially higher premiums.
+The 1987 production runs were enormous, accelerating die wear and generating numerous crack and cud varieties throughout the year.
+Minor die cracks add $1–$5 over face value.
+Major retained cuds—particularly those affecting central design elements like Jefferson’s portrait or Monticello—command substantially higher premiums of $25–$100 or more depending on size and placement.

 Where to Sell Your 1987 Nickel?

-Once you’ve assessed your coins’ value, the next question is where to sell them online with ease.
-I’ve gathered information on the top selling sites, including their features, strengths, and weaknesses.
+Once you’ve assessed your coin’s value, the next question is where to sell it.
+I’ve compiled information on the top selling venues, including their features, strengths, and weaknesses.

 Check out now: Best Places To Sell Coins Online (Pros & Cons)